04 Health policy

 The setting provides

 care for children and promotes health by ensuring emergency and first aid treatment is given as required.
-There are also procedures for managing food allergies in section 03 Food safety and
+There are also procedures for managing food allergies in section 03 Food safety and nutrition

-- Parents consent to emergency medical
+- Parents/carers' consent to emergency

-treatment consent on registration.
+medical treatment consent on registration.

 - At least one person who has a current